Sanderoost/IoTBitAndBrush/README.md

 ## About
 This is a manual about how you can create the bit device of the project Bit and Brush.
 The main goal of the product is to simulate the brushing habit of a specific user, by showing that the dentist can easily spot the bad brushed spots.
-The data is collected from tooth brush which comes with the bit device and is stored on the website Bitandbrush.com
+The data is collected from the tooth brush which comes with the bit device and is stored on the website www.bitandbrush.com

 ## Requirements
 * A bit and brush account (www.bitandbrush.com)